-Students seeking additional challenge have opportunities to reach ahead (i.e. by taking a Grade 12 course in Grade 11) or to prepare for one of many Advanced Placement exams including English Language and Composition, Calculus, Computer Science, French and Physics.
+Students seeking additional challenge have opportunities to reach ahead (i.e. by taking a Grade 12 course in Grade 11) or to prepare for one of many Advanced Placement exams including English Language and Composition, English Literature and Composition, Calculus, Computer Science and French.

 Students seeking additional challenge have opportunities to reach ahead or to prepare for one of many Advanced Placement exams.

-All Grade 11 students take “Advanced Learning Strategies: Skills for Success After Secondary School” as a compulsory credit.
-This course ties in with our Adviser Program and improves students’ learning and personal-management skills, preparing them to make successful transitions to work, training, and/or postsecondary education.
-Students in this course investigate trends and resources to support their postsecondary choices and develop a plan to help them meet their learning and career goals.
+All Grade 9 and 11 students take a Learning Strategies Course as a compulsory credit.
+These courses tie in with our Adviser Program and improves students’ learning and personal-management skills, preparing them to make successful transitions to work, training, and/or postsecondary education.
+Students in the Grade 9 Learning Strategies Course learn skills to them succeed in high school, discover their own approach to learning and develop well-being skills and DEI awareness.
+Students in the Grade 11 Learning Strategies course investigate trends and resources to support their postsecondary choices and develop a plan to help them meet their learning and career goals.

 Students looking to explore their career options can get hands-on experience and earn two diploma credits through Greenwood’s co-op program.
 Delivered through a Grade 11 course, co-op encourages students to investigate specific postsecondary choices based on their skills, interests and personal characteristics.
 Co-op includes a 120-hour placement with a local organization connected to students’ career goals.